umr4nlp/umr-guidelines/guidelines.md

                                            :name (n3 / name :op1 "Russia"))))))
              :ARG2 d3))
 (s8 / sentence
-  :temporal( (s8e :after s6s2))
+  :temporal( (s8e :after DCT)
+  	     (s8a :before s2c4)
+	     (s8c3 :overlap s8a) )
   :modal ((s8e :AFF AUTH)
-          (s8c3 :NEU AUTH)
+          (s8c3 :NEUT AUTH)
           (s8a :AFF AUTH))
   :coref((s8h :same-entity s7p)))
 ```

 The *examine-01* event will happen after the DCT.
-According to the author, the *examine-01* event definitely happened.
+The *await-01* event happened before the *conviction* event mentioned earlier in the text, and the potential return of the cancer temporally overlaps with this *await-01* event.
+According to the author, the *examine-01* event will certainly happen, and the *await-01* event certainly happened as well.
-The author is neutral about whether the cancer has come back. *he* is annotated as being the same person as Alexander Pope.
+The author is uncertain about whether the cancer has come back, indicated with a *Neutral* epistemic strength link. *he* is annotated as being the same person as Edmund Pope.

 <span id="1 (9)" label="1 (9)">\[1 (9)\]</span>
 ```